Preserve a unique natural landscape by help us create an artist community village !

 Imagine more places which students could explore and use as a natural laboratory for their STEM education.
 Imagine small stage performance in the forest.

 By saving this land from over-development we could preserve this area for dark sky viewing, a difficult thing to find in our light polluted cities.
-Imagine taking a late night stroll to one of the meadows and observing all the wonders of the skies above with just the naked eyed.
+Imagine taking a late night stroll to one of the meadows and observing all the wonders of the skies above with just the naked eye.

 We could have hiking entrances and small parking areas that would allow visitors to access the much enlarged natural area from multiple locations (possibly located off Parker Branch Road, Mt Laura Road, Highway 96, Timberlands Park, or Backbone Ridge Road, in addition to the main CSS parking lot on Big East Fork Road.)

-The new protected land, including conservation easements and county park land, would stretch over five linear miles along Big East Fork Valley !
-Opportunities would abound for day campers, organic farmers, bird watchers, plein air painters, hikers, bicycle riders, science students, and nature lovers of all variety.
+The new protected land, including conservation easements and county park land, would stretch over five linear miles along Big East Fork Valley!
+Opportunities abound for day campers, organic farmers, bird watchers, plein air painters, hikers, bicycle riders, science students, and nature lovers of all variety.
 Imagine educational classes and workshops, out-door arts, community gardens, and small outdoor concerts.
 Think of not thinking at all as you breathe the fresh air, stand entranced by a gently waving field of broom sage , smell the sweet earth after a summer’s rain, hear the comforting call of the whippoorwill, and feel the refreshing spring breeze on your face.
 The possibilities are endless and enhanced by the sustainable intentions of (y)our stewardship.

+How Can You Help?
+Join us!
 We want to hear from you!
 What other ways do you imagine engaging with this area?
 What creative ways come to mind to bring this land into Stewardship before developers get to it?
 Will you join us in getting the word out about this opportunity to acquire and preserve this land?

 Please fill out the from below to share your thoughts and ideas and join us in this campaign.